2022 promises to bring massive change to AI regulation

 With all of this activity, it’s no wonder smart enterprises are taking steps to future-proof their own practices around fair and equitable AI.
 The cost of complying with this evolving and patchwork regulatory environment will surely be significant, but companies can get ahead of the curve by committing to regular audits with practitioners who fully understand the landscape.
 Unfortunately, many American companies have been slow to adopt Responsible AI frameworks.
 But January brings the promise of a new year, which is set to be a whole new ballgame.

-Liz O’Sullivan is a cofounder and VP of responsible AI at Arthur, the AI monitoring company.
-She also serves as technology director for STOP (The Surveillance Technology Oversight Project).
+Liz O’Sullivan is CEO of Dr. Rumman Chowdhury’s algorithmic auditing platform Parity.
+Previously, she was a cofounder of Arthur and the first Technology Director at STOP (The Surveillance Technology Oversight Project).